tlabarta/crypto_adoption_emerging_countries/README.md

-# Schmieg, K. (2022): Crypto Adoption as tool for Financial Inclusion in Emerging Economies

-What factors affect blockchain technology adoption as a tool for financial inclusion in emerging economies

-Prior Studies:
-- correlation between financial inclusion and human development
-- do national development factors affect crypto currency adoption
-- blockchain technology adoption and human development ect.

-Analysis:
-Five countries with the highest crypto adoption: Vietnam, India, Pakistan, Ukraine and Kenya
+# Schmieg, K. (2022): Two different approaches to financial inclusion and their impact on national development - Decentralized Finance and Institutional financial services

 File Structure in this repository:
 - input: Folder containing all data sources used for the analysis.
-- data.ipynb: Jupyter Notebook for initial data engineering activities.
+- main.ipynb: Jupyter Notebook for data engineering activities and statistical tests.
+- output: Folder containing all generated plots and figures.